open-resources/dash_curriculum/tutorial/part2/chapter6.md

 ![df3_Slice2](./ch6_files/df3_Slice2.JPG)

 As an alternative to the .loc method, this is another powerful way to access rows that match a certain condition.
-The first slice from above, can also be obtained via:
+The first slicing criteria above, can also be obtained via:
 ```
 df3[df3['continent']=='Americas']
 ```